saasquatch/bunshi/README.md

 - React
 - Vue
-- Vanilla Javascript
-- Vanilla Typescript
+- Vanilla Javascript & Typescript

 See [the docs](https://bunshi.org) for more details on why we created this library and how to use it.